rixiobarrios/w03d04-ajax-and-apis/am-lab-fetch/ajax-lab.md

 #### Learning Objectives

 - Making AJAX calls to an external API
-- Rendering the returned data using jQuery
+- Rendering the returned data using fetch()

 #### Prerequisites

 - AJAX
 - JavaScript
-- jQuery
 - HTML DOM

 ---

 ## Getting Started

-1. In today's `student_labs`, create a directory named `complaints_app`
+1. In today's repo, create a directory named `complaints_app`
-1. Inside that directory, create `app.js`, `index.html`, and `styles.css` files
+1. Inside that directory, create `script.js`, `index.html`, and `styles.css` files
-1. Link them up, as well as the jQuery CDN library, and make sure all things are connected correctly!
+1. Link them up and make sure all things are connected correctly!

 ## The App